jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 > --- *Beautiful Evidence*

-The key point here was that with a few principles, we can be more rigorous in evaluating the effectiveness of our designs.
-The beauty of it is that many principles parallel similar principles from the scientific method, which is a time-tested tool for discovering knowledge.
+The key point here was that with a few principles, we can be more rigorous in evaluating our designs.
+The beauty is it parallels similar principles from the scientific method, which is a time-tested tool for discovering knowledge.

 ### The principles themselves